hata6502/kanvas-landing-page/content/_index.md

 &nbsp;

 <div id="action-container">
-  We recommend to install the application for drawing on Smartphone.
+  <span>We recommend to install the application for drawing on Smartphone.</span>
   <button id="open-kanvas-button">Open kanvas</button>

 <a